nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all events a volunteer is participating in: `/v view`

+Want to see which events a volunteer is joining?
+This command shows you everything they're signed up for.
-Displays all events the volunteer at the specified `INDEX` under the `Volunteers` display is participating in.<br/>
+It will display all events the volunteer at the specified `INDEX` under the `Volunteers` display is participating in.<br/>

 Format: `/v view VOLUNTEER_INDEX`

-* The index refers to the number on the left of the volunteer's name in the Volunteer list.
+* The `INDEX` is the number you see next to their name in the list
-* The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-you can use <a href="#listing-all-volunteers-and-events--list">`list`</a> command to show all volunteers and events again!</div>
+After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>

 Examples:

+* `/v view 1` displays the events the first volunteer is participating in.

 ![View Volunteer Demo](images/commandDemo/ViewVolunteerDemo.png)

-* `/v view 1` displays the events the first volunteer is participating in.

 [Back To Top :arrow_heading_up:](#learn-about-commands-supported-by-volunsync)